 Once we have accepted the project and scheduled the development days, we will ask you to submit a design according to the specifications below.

 The cost of developing a project in the knitting department depends on several factors that vary for each project.
 These include the number of development days, the materials used and whether any assembly is required.
 The full rate for a development day is approximately €500 (excl.
 VAT).
-Thanks to a subsidy from the Ministry of Education, Culture and Science, the Province of Noord-Brabant and the City of Tilburg, the lab can cover approximately 35% of the total costs per project, if makers pay the remaining costs themselves.
-If you work for a client, we cover 15% of the total costs per project.
-We cover 50% of the total costs for young talent (graduating students).
-If your project is already subsidised elsewhere, we charge the full rate per development day.
-This is to avoid the same project being subsidised multiple times.
+Thanks to a subsidy from the Ministry of Education, Culture and Science, the Province of Noord-Brabant and the City of Tilburg, the lab can reimburse a part of the development costs.
+If you come to work for a client or if your project is partly supported by a subsidy, we cover 35% of the total costs per project.
+If you come to develop your own work, without a client and without a subsidy, we will cover 65% of the total costs.
+And for young talent (graduating students), the lab contributes 80% of the total costs.

 After the intake interview, the lab team will determine how many development days are needed to realise the project.
 Additional fees will be charged for materials, assembly and any other costs incurred.
 After the intake interview, the lab will send you a final quote.